UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Cross-Model Scaling Analysis

 \section{Cross-Model \& Scaling Analysis}

 \textbf{Scope clarification.} All models evaluated in this section are encoder-only, BERT-derived transformer architectures.
-Generalization to fundamentally different architectures (e.g., decoder-only models such as GPT or LLaMA, or state-space models) is outside the scope of the current study and is left for future work.
+Generalization to fundamentally different architectures, such as decoder-only models (e.g., GPT or LLaMA) or state-space models, is outside the scope of the current study and is left for future work.